gesker/zebrad_config/README.md

 The single best information resource for (Debian)[https://www.debian.org] is, of course, the (Debian Home Page)[https://www.debian.org] more specifically the (Debian Users' Manuals)[https://www.debian.org/doc/user-manuals].
 (The Debian Administrator's Handbook)[https://debian-handbook.info/] is also an excellent resource.

 This zebrad setup "recipe" assumes that your Debian development workstation already has a copy of the ORIGINAL (zcashd)[https://github.com/zcash/zcash] full node software installed and configured according to the instruction published in my (github repository here)[https://github.com/gesker/zcashd_config].
-Completing the instructions found in those instructions is NOT a prerequisite to completing this recipe.
-However, this document will also follow the same pattern found in the earlier guide of installing the node a Linux Service so that the node software is controlled by the systemd software provided by Debian.
-The zebra node operate on BOTH the zcash mainnet and testnet blockchains.
-Because, upon completion of BOTH sets of instructions, your workstation will have *zcashd* running on ports *8233* (mainnet) and *18233* (testnet) and zebrad running on the NON-standard ports of *8244* (for mainnet) and *18244* (for testnet).
+Completing the instructions found in those instructions is a prerequisite to completing this recipe.
+This document will also follow the same pattern found in the earlier guide of installing the node a Linux Service so that the node software is controlled by the systemd software provided by Debian.
+The zebra node operates on BOTH the zcash mainnet and testnet blockchains.
+Because, upon completion of BOTH sets of instructions, your workstation will have *zcashd* running on ports *8233* (mainnet) and *18233* (testnet) and zebrad running on the NON-standard ports of *8243* (for mainnet) and *18243* (for testnet).

 It is helpful when the zebra and/or zcashd software is communicating and synchronizing on BOTH the main (mainnet) and test (testnet) networks and the start/stop life cycle is controlled by the operating system.
 While there is a great deal of good information resources available for zebra I hope this recipe/guide can bring much of that together, along with a touch of sysadmin, to lower the barrier of entry for developers wishing to build applications utilizing the zcash blockchain and more specifically use zebra for their development efforts.